 |Iftar at Al-Manaar|

-For football, I used to watch live matches in an Irish pub near my flat called Angie’s.
+For football, I used to watch live matches at an Irish pub near my flat called Angie’s.
 People there are friendly and sometimes unique.
-Once, during the Real Madrid vs Juventus match, the man sitting beside me claimed he’s good friends with Cristiano Ronaldo and has his number.
-He added they were childhood friends back in Portugal and Ronaldo helped his family.
+Once, during the Real Madrid vs Juventus match, the man sitting beside me claimed he’s chilhood friends with Cristiano Ronaldo and has his number.
 On another day, I watched Manchester United vs Chelsea.
 I let out a loud cheer when Lukaku scored for United until realizing I’m in Chelsea territory.
 Luckily people just looked at me and casually asked if I was a United fan.

 Like most Londoners, the people in my neighborhood are kind and friendly.
 Someone almost always holds the door when I enter the drugstore and thank me when I do the same.
 Store cashiers wish me a nice day after every purchase.
 Sometimes I get comments on my attire when I pass by, like “Go Blackhawks!” when I wore a Chicago Blackhawks jersey and smiles because my T-shirt wrote “If you smile, I’ll smile back”.
-When I was eating a pizza at the park, an elderly man waking by smiled and said,” looks delicious!” before continuing.
-Children are well-behaved as well, like when a young girl opened the playground gate for Davan who was running toward it.
-A thing I really appreciate is cars and motorbikes stopping first so pedestrians can cross the road.
+When I was eating a pizza at the park, an elderly man waking by smiled and said,” looks delicious!” before continuing on.
+Children are well-behaved as well.
+Like when a young girl opened the playground gate for Davan, who was running towards it.
+A thing I really appreciated is cars and motorbikes stopping before pedestrians to cross the road.
 Sometimes I gesture them to go ahead, but they always insist.
 This just shows respect for other people.